 Why oh WHY has the Midwest been holding out on me?

 The shrimp and grits appetizer Ben and I ordered at the Olde Pink House were advertised as fried grits cakes topped with shrimp and cheddar cheese sauce, but their gluten-free version came as creamy grits served with the sauce and shrimp (the cakes were breaded then fried thus making them not gluten-free.)

-Well, the concept of fried grits cake intrigued me so I decided to shrink ’em down to bite-sized then bake ’em, and then use smoked cheddar cheese inside the grits instead of as a sauce on top.
+Well, the concept of fried grits cake intrigued me so I decided to shrink them down to bite-sized and use smoked cheddar cheese inside the grits instead of as a sauce on top.
 Thus, Smoked Cheddar Shrimp and Grits Bites were born!

 Can you say perfect tailgating food?
 Bite-sized, flavor-packed, and southern-inspired which let me relive our trip.

 By the way, as crazy as tailgating fans get here in Iowa, I have heard some pretty epic stories about tailgating in the south.
 Pearls and bow ties?
 Southerners, can you confirm or deny?
 Ben’s got a friend in Alabama who’s been asking us to come down for a couple years to attend a University of Alabama tailgating bash/game to see what it’s all about.
 Actually, I don’t know if the invitation extends to me but, news flash, I’m coming.

 Start by making the Smoked Cheddar Grits.
 You’ll need grits, of course!
 Because I don’t have any experience making grits, I did a little research before diving in.
 I knew they’re similar to polenta which is largely used in Italian cuisine, while grits are more common in southern cooking, but I wanted to know from Professor Google, what’s the main difference between polenta and grits?
 We could debate for hours but, despite some subtle differences, my research tells me they’re just both ground corn.